The C chord on the guitar

 Open position Cm chord, barre chord shape and extensions.

-The open position Cm chord and shape are usually avoided by most guitar teachers and players, you’ll find it in very few tunes.
+The open-position Cm chord and shape are usually avoided by most guitar teachers and players — you’ll find it in very few tunes.

 Beginner Acoustic

-There are many Beginner Acoustic Songs with a C chord.
+There are many Beginner Acoustic Songs with a D chord.

 This collection of beginner acoustic tunes will teach you how to arrange for one acoustic guitar, as well as how to create a supporting part.

-Playing songs will help you with switching between open-position chords and give you the context you need to understand how music works theoretically.
+Playing songs will help you switch between open-position chords and give you the context needed to understand how music works theoretically.

 FOLLOW SPYTUNES